eearomatics/barad-dur/README.md

 [![Website Badge](https://img.shields.io/badge/Website-eearomatics.com-white?style=for-the-badge&logo=square&logoColor=%23ffffff&labelColor=%23bebba8)](https://www.eearomatics.com)

-# site-scoring
+# Barad-dûr

+> He is always watching, from the tower of Barad-dûr

-Site Scoring is a utility repository for the organization to test and validate the site.
+This project is a utility repository for the organization to test, validate, and benchmark the performance of our website.

 ## How It Works